tlog-dev/tlog/README.md

 }
 ```

-## Location and StackTrace
+## Callers

 Location in source code is recorded for each message you log (if you not disabled it).
-But you also may also capture some location or stack trace.
+But you also may capture some location or stack trace.
 ```golang
 l := tlog.Caller(0) // 0 means current line
 l = tlog.Caller(2) // 2 frames higher